-For the latest on this fight, see:
+For the latest on Hotel Frank, now Hotel G, see:

 HOTEL FRANK BOSSES BLOW TOWN and SHUT DOWN